 Goodwill impairment tests are performed at least annually.
-The Company performed its last annual impairment assessment as of May 31, 2014 and determined there was no impairment.
-However, recent developments have occurred and continue to evolve that could impact the Purification Solutions reporting unit's fair value.
-Therefore, the Company currently believes that it is reasonably possible that an asset impairment charge may be required for the Purification Solutions reporting unit in the future, which could reduce the amount of goodwill attributable to the Purification Solutions reporting unit.
-Refer to the Intangible Assets and Goodwill disclosure included in Note B.
+The Company performed its last annual impairment assessment as of May 31, 2015 and determined there was an impairment of the assets attributable to the Purification Solutions reporting unit.
+Refer to Note F.